leeluolee/stateman/docs/API.md

 ```

-config is used to help us log the statechange process, you don't need to understand the code right now, the document will explain later.
+config is used to help us record the navigating, you don't need to understand the example right now, document will explain later.

 You can find __the demo [here](http://leeluolee.github.io/stateman/api.html)__. type something in console can help you to understand api more clearly.

 ## Class: StateMan

+<a name='instance'></a>

 ### 1. new StateMan() or StateMan()